This is a guest post by Krista Rae

 Branding is everywhere.
-You see it everywhere you look.
 The only way to escape it is to live in a sad little box.
 Actually, never mind, that box has branding too.

 Think about your very favorite blogs.
 What do you love about them?
 The content?
 Probably.
 The blogger?
-Heck yes.
+Oh yeah.
 The brand?
 Subconsciously, I bet you love that too!

 Benefits of a Killer Brand Experience